NALTP/Rules/README.md

         - (2) They played at least half of total available regular-season minutes in the league of their DPC signup AND had a positional or total NISH of 90 or higher; or
         - (3) The player is deemed by the CRC to be beyond the skill level of the league of their DPC signup.
     - (c) Applicants who are likely to play in the league of their signup as determined by the CRC will be ineligible for NPC captaincy.
-    - (d) Applicants for Minors captaincy who are drafted in, and at potential risk of being dropped from, Majors must apply for DEP status or submit a player with DEP status as their prelim else they accept exclusion from Minors upon being dropped in the second  period.
-    - (e) CRC members may only captain or GM as a last resort.
+    - (d) CRC members may only captain or GM as a last resort.
 They should not be considered an option unless they end up at a deficit for captains and have issued additional calls for more qualified captains or GMs.
       - (i) CRC captains or GMs automatically recuse themselves from:
         - (1) Any vote or discussion involving their team;
         - (2) Any vote or discussion on an action that would adjust league standings;
         - (3) Any vote or discussion for a disciplinary action that would suspend a player on an opponent they are scheduled to face in the suspension period; and
         - (4) Any trade, loan, or free agency/waiver approval.
-    - (f) Official Co-Captains are not permitted to be members of any team in their league other than the one they are co-captaining.
+    - (e) Official Co-Captains are not permitted to be members of any team in their league other than the one they are co-captaining.
 If a Co-Captain should end up on any other league roster than the one they are co-captaining, they will be removed from their position as official Co-Captain.
     - (g) Official Co-Captains may not be decided or announced prior to the draft if there is a possibility of them playing in the same league as their affiliated team as determined by the CRC.
     - (h) CRC members are not permitted to be official co-captains under any circumstances.
   - (4) Selection, voting, and announcements: